MehdiShahbazi/DQN-Frozenlake-Gymnasium/README.md

 ## Persian Tutorial Video
-You can access the video tutorial (in persian) that explains the implementation of the DQN algorithm in Frozenlake environment from [here](https://youtu.be/lK4lfPGgGis).
+You can access the video tutorial (in Persian) that explains the implementation of the DQN algorithm in the Frozenlake environment from [here](https://youtu.be/lK4lfPGgGis).

 I sincerely hope that this tutorial proves helpful to those of you who are in the process of learning.
-If you find this repository helpful in your learning journey, consider giving endorsement.
+If you find this repository helpful in your learning journey, consider giving an endorsement.

+## Navigating Frozen Waters: Environment Conquests
+Explore my solutions for various environments within the Gymnasium library, each presenting captivating challenges that showcase the exciting applications of deep reinforcement learning techniques.
+Some of these solved environments include:

+TO DO